Six Planning Tools to Consider, if Your Goal is Avoiding Probate.

 DISADVANTAGE: Tax laws can cause gift tax, estate tax and income tax consequences if your transfer property into Joint Ownership.
 Even Norman Dacey, in his book How to Avoid Probate, did not recommend the use of Joint Ownership as a way to avoid probate.

 Don't take steps toward avoiding probate until you have obtained professional advice on all of the advantages and disadvantages that apply to your specific circumstances.
-Be sure to read the next page, with examples of 9 Risks You Must Consider Before Transferring Your House to Joint Ownership or a Life Estate Arrangement with Your Children.
+Be sure to read the next page, with examples of Risks you must consider BEFORE transferring ownership of your home.